-Highlights from a Summer Solstice 2022 two-nighter near Fort William.
-The original plan was to find a wild camp.
-But I was inspired by the “Overnight at Staoineag Bothy” route in Scottish Bothy Walks, which I’ve had on my hit list for a while now (Walk 12 if you have the book!) which involves a train journey through the highlands to a remote train station that literally plonks you into the middle of nowhere!
+In this post I’m sharing highlights from a Summer Solstice two-nighter near Fort William that we took on 20-22 June 2022 (how cool is that date?).
+The original plan was to find a wild camp, but I was inspired by the “Overnight at Staoineag Bothy” route in Scottish Bothy Walks, which I’ve had on my hit list for a while now (Walk 12 if you have the book!).
+The trip involves a train journey through the highlands to a remote train station that literally plonks you into the middle of nowhere!
 I have a new appreciation for my new home in Scotland – from where we live, we can drive 30 minutes to the train station at Upper Tyndrum and enjoy a 2-night adventure in total remote wilderness.
 How awesome is that?

 Day 1: Upper Tyndrum to Corrour Rail Station to Staoineag Bothy